Xharlie/MultiGen/README.md

 # NextStep:
-> 1. Use MMI face expression dataset to further prove the deconv generate network's ability,
-to train on different individual's face expression and then hopefully we can generate expressions
-that is not included for one person (but of course existed for other individuals).
+> 1. Prepare an emotion, people multi label classification discriminator as a cooperative partner.
+Add the classification loss as part of generation loss.

-> 2. Add a discriminator network at the end of our generative network.
-The discriminator should also include
+> 2. Add an adversarial discriminator network at the end of our generative network.
-classification loss.
-By doing these, we can explore the ability of MTL GANs to provide better generative result
+By doing these, we can explore the ability of GANs to provide better generative result.

-and even classification result(compared with standard classification network under data starvation).
+> 3. Evaluate the GCN's classication accuracy and compared it with a regular classification network that have same structure.